r15i/obsidian-vault/Internet/TCP.md

 - connection-oriented
 - reliable

-# Connection phases:
-1. Connection set-up: Three-way handshake
-2. Data transmission : byte stream (as if a dedicated circuit were enstablished between source and destination)
-3. Connection close: close the connection(only at the 2 hosts connected)
-# reliablilty
+## Services
+1. Proces2process
+2. Full-duplex Communication:(data flow in both directions at the same time)
+3. Multiplexing and Demultiplexing
+4. Reliable Service
 	   TCP uses a combination of GBN and SR
 	- checksum for error detection
 	- Byte numbers, sequence numbers, acknowledgment numbers:
 	  1. **retransmission**
 	  2. **reordering**
 	  3. **cumulative** and **selective** acknoledgments

-## Services
-1. Proces2process
-2. Full-duplex Communication:(data flow in both directions at the same time)
-3. Multiplexing and Demultiplexing
-4. Reliable Service
-5. Connection-Oriented Service:
-   - TCP, unlike UDP, is a connection-oriented protocol
-   - There is a **logical** connection
+5. Connection-Oriented Service TCP, unlike UDP, is a connection-oriented protocolThere is a **logical** connection
-   - TCP turns the **unreliable/connectionless** services offered by IP into a reliable/connection-oriented service offered to the application

 # TCP Packet Format
 ![[Pasted image 20240118123705.png]]
 ### Source e port (16bit)
 #### Sequence Number(SN)(32bit)
 defines the number assigned to the first byte of data contained in this segment
-- During connection establishment, each party uses a random generator to create a **initial sequence number(ISN)**
+- During connection establishment, the **initial sequence number(ISN)** is random
 - **segment without payload do not have SN**
-- SN is the sequence number of any other segment  is the sequence number of the prev_seg + num of bytes carried by the previous segment
+- SN is the sequence number of any other segment  is the sequence number of the **prev_seg + num of bytes carried by the previous segment**
 # Ack number(32-bit)
 defines the next byte number expected by the receiver
 - if the receiver of the segment has received succesfully x from the other party returns x+1 as the ack num
 # HLEN(4BIT)
-the number of 4-bytes words in the TCP header
+the number of 4-bytes (32 bit * HLEN) words in the TCP header

 # Resv(6bit)
 Reserved for future